At Western University, we pride ourselves on offering the best student experience inside and outside of the classroom.

 Accessibility at Western

-If you have a disability that requires academic accommodation and support, Accessibility at Western is available to help.
+If you have a disability that requires academic accommodation and support, Accessible Education is available to help.
 It is important that you reach out to the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.
-For more information about supports that you can access, visit Western’s Accessibility website.

 Safe Spaces (LGBTQ)